-He also seems highly intelligent (although he’s nuts), and the upper limits of his computers and telecoms skills have yet to be determined – his skills at computer and telecoms engineering, hacking, phreaking and so on are presumably superhuman.
+He also seems highly intelligent (although he’s nuts).
+His skills at computer and telecoms engineering, hacking, phreaking and so on seem superhuman.

-Planetary is an organization that seeks to unravel the secret history of the 20th Century ; as far as we know, it is entirely a support and intelligence operation, with only one field team – always made up of three metahumans.
+Planetary is an organisation seeking to unravel the secret history of the 20th Century.
+As far as we know, it is entirely a support and intelligence operation, with only one field team – always made up of three metahumans.
 At present they are Elijah Snow, Jakita Wagner and The Drummer.

-Led by a shadowy figure known as “the Fourth Man”, they seem primarily opposed by an organization called Artemis, which is led by “the Four”; four unimaginably-powerful post-humans who traveled into space in 1961 as part of a shadow-government cold war operation.
+Led by a shadowy figure known as “the Fourth Man”, they seem primarily opposed by an organisation called Artemis.
+Artemis is led by “the Four”; crushingly powerful post-humans who travelled into space in 1961 as part of a shadow-government cold war operation.

 The Drummer tends to consider people he doesn’t know as slow-witted.
 He also has an habit to reduce everything to a key word, so Jakita generally ask him “What’s the word, Drums ?” to get information.

 “The Drummer.
 First name The, second name Drummer.”

 “You’ll regret being so damn abusive when the electric UFO gods transphase in from dimension ten to appoint me manager of the Universe.” [pause] “I said that aloud, didn’t I ?”